ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 # 5.0 Long Contests

 Most conflicts should be resolved simply and quickly, using the **simple contest** rules.
 However, every so often, your GM wants to draw out the resolution, breaking it down into a series of smaller actions, increasing the suspense you feel as you wait to see if they triumph or fail.

 Think of the different ways a film director can choose to portray a given moment, depending on how important it is to the story, and how invested they want us to feel in its outcome.
 For example, there are two ways to shoot a scene in which a thief breaks into the bank to steal the contents of the safe.

-The action can be portrayed quickly, cutting to a moment with the thief, their ear pressed against the safe trying to get the tumblers to fall into place.
+* The action can be portrayed quickly, cutting to a moment with the thief, their ear pressed against the safe trying to get the tumblers to fall into place.
 Then they sigh with relief, open the safe, and get whatever is inside.
 In this instance, the story is about what happens after the thief gets what’s in the safe, not about what might happen to them if they fail.

-Another film might instead choose to make the bank robbery a pivotal turning point in the story, if not its climactic moment.
+* Another film might instead choose to make the bank robbery a pivotal turning point in the story, if not its climactic moment.
 It would spend many scenes building up to the safe-cracking sequence: obtaining the plans of the bank, learning the movements of the guards, crawling through the air conditioning ducts, sliding past the motion sensors and pressure plates, and finally cracking the safe itself.

-A **simple contest** is conflict resolution, we don't resolve the individual tasks that form part of the **story obstacle** or **story question**.
-It represents the former approach.
+A **simple contest** mirrors the first approach.
+A **long contest** mirrors the second.
 If your GM wants to focus on how you complete a sequence of tasks to overcome the **story obstacles** or **story questions** then then use a **long contest**.
-It represents the latter approach.

 Even a movie driven by action and suspense will typically include only a handful of these set-piece sequences.
 They need the rest of their running time to build up to their big moments, to make us care about the characters, and to give us quiet moments to contrast with the white-knuckle parts.